Vicente Herrera Zeledón

-Vicente de las Mercedes Herrera Zeledón (20 January 1821 – 10 November 1888) was President of Costa Rica from 30 July 1876 to 11 September 1877.
-He came to power in the coup d'état that deposed President Aniceto Esquivel and resigned in favor of Gen. Tomás Guardia the following year.
+Vicente de las Mercedes Herrera Zeledón (20 January 1821 – 10 November 1888) was a Costa Rican jurist, academic and politician who served as the 10th President of Costa Rica from 1876 to 1877.
+He assumed the presidency following the overthrow of Aniceto Esquivel Sáenz and resigned the following year, after which Tomás Guardia Gutiérrez returned to office.

-Biography
+Early life and education

-He was the son of José Cleto Herrera Salazar (born 1798–1880) and Antonia Zeledón Masís (born in 1854).
-He graduated in philosophy in 1839 at the Teaching House of St. Thomas in San José, Costa Rica, and in May 1846 he moved to Guatemala, where he obtained in 1849 the title of doctor of law at the University of San Carlos Borromeo.
-He passed the bar in Costa Rica on 20 May 1850.
-He married on 18 December 1853 with Guadalupe Gutiérrez García, daughter of Atanasio Gutiérrez y Lizaurzábal, president of the Superior Court of Justice of Costa Rica from 1832 to 1833, and María of Pilar García Ramírez, and with her had three children: Angélica, Vicente and Mercedes Herrera Gutiérrez.
+Herrera was born in San José on 20 January 1821, the son of José Cleto Herrera Salazar and Antonia Zeledón Masís.
+He completed his studies in philosophy at the Casa de Enseñanza de Santo Tomás in 1839 before moving to Guatemala in 1846.
+In 1849, he earned a doctorate in law from the University of San Carlos of Guatemala and was admitted to the Costa Rican bar on 20 May 1850.

+On 18 December 1853, he married Guadalupe Gutiérrez García, daughter of Atanasio Gutiérrez y Lizaurzábal, who had served as President of the Supreme Court from 1832 to 1833, and María del Pilar García Ramírez.
+The couple had three children: Angélica, Vicente, and Mercedes Herrera Gutiérrez.